How Grooms Can Thoroughly Enjoy Getting Married

 About a month after the groom chose his best man and groomsmen, the best man took the groom and the groomsmen out, to hang out and just be 'guys.'
 This was really a great thing to do, because not everyone knew each other.
 And about a month later, the groomsmen had dinner with the bridesmaids to become better acquainted.

 Weddings are all about love and sharing; people usually are on their best behavior, courtesy, respect and tradition rules the day.
-So a lot of wedding planning success relies on the people involved and their emotional well-being.
+So a lot of planning success relies on the people involved and their emotional well-being.
 Grooms that listen to their partners and are heard by them will be a lot happier when they get ready to slip the wedding ring on their partner's finger.

 Couples have to deal with a lot of details while planning their wedding, in a way this is their first test as prospective life partners.
 How the wedding planning process is handled can make or break the enjoyment that everyone experiences.
 Rather than pile everything on the bride, this groom stepped up and took on tasks involving thing he enjoyed like arranging the musical entertainment for the ceremony and reception, hiring the carriage company and photographer.